manansodha/Corona-Project/README.md

 import os
 ```
 ## Data format and how to work with it
-The data used for the project which is stored in form of comma separated values (CSV), and it has the following column headers.:
+The data used for the project which is stored in form of comma separated values (CSV), and it has the following column headers:
 - Date
 - New Cases
 - Active Cases
 - Recovered
 - Deaths
 The data can be viewed in the [CSV file](cov_data.csv)

+## Getting Started
+To get started, follow these steps:

+* Clone this repository: git clone https://github.com/manansodha/Corona-Project.git
+* Navigate to the repository: cd supervised-machine-learning
+* Install the required dependencies: pip install -r requirements.txt

 ## Contributions
 Contributions are welcome and encouraged!
 Whether you want to add more features, improve existing code, or fix bugs, your help is appreciated.